 AS9100 Core Tools Explained

-If you are carpenter, you need to have a few basic (core) tools in your toolbox like a hammer, nails, tape measure, etc. And, you need to know how to use them.
-Quality Core Tools are the five basic statistical tools you need to have in your toolbox, and once you learn how to use them, you will be well on your way to AS9100 Certification and an improved QMS.
+An analogy would be… If you are a carpenter, you need to have a few basic (core) tools in your toolbox like a hammer, nails, tape measure, etc. And, you need to know how to use them.
+Quality Core Tools are the five basic statistical tools you need to have in your toolbox, and once you learn how to use them, you will be better prepared to improve your QMS.

 Click on each of the Core Tools below to learn more, view a free tutorial, purchase training, and purchase documents.